Working with businesses

 - Workplace visits or placements.

 - Employers engaging in talks/ mock interviews.
-Over 140 employers took part in an Employability Week in March 2015.

 - Negotiating in house work placements for vulnerable students.